Effie Awards

 B03.
 Customer Experience

-Innovative single marketing & business activities or entire marketing programs that had an exceptionally positive impact on the market position of a business, brand, product or service.
+In this category, innovative single marketing & business activities or entire marketing programs will be awarded.
+You can submit any action or business idea regarding customer experience innovation that has had an exceptionally positive impact on the market position of a business, brand, product, or service.

 B04.
 Content or Social-First Campaigns